IeuanWalker/Xamarin.Forms.CustomSwitch/Readme.md

 This is a switch/ toggle control that would allow you to create any style switch you'd like. <br>
 This component is built on top/ from this great libary - https://github.com/Phenek/Global.InputForms.
-Fixes a few issues, adds more options for styling and added vibration option accessibility.
+Fixes a few issues, adds more options for styling and improved accessibility.

 Take a look at the sample app included within this project -